-- A vessel within 300m of a whale must not approach a whale from within an arc of 60 degrees of the whale's forward direction of travel or an arc of 60 degrees behind the whale (the opposite of the direction of travel). - A vessel must not approach a whale within 100m. - Where a whale approaches a vessel and the distance between the whale and the vessel becomes less than 100m (known as the 'contact zone'), the vessel master must place the motor/s in neutral or move the vessel, at less than five knots, away from the whale until the vessel is outside the contact zone. - A vessel must not block the direction of travel of a whale - A vessel must not cause a whale to alter its direction or speed of travel. - A vessel must not disperse or separate a group of whales.
+- A vessel within 300m of a whale must not approach a whale from within an arc of 60 degrees of the whale's forward direction of travel or an arc of 60 degrees behind the whale (the opposite of the direction of travel). - A vessel must not approach a whale within 100m - Where a whale approaches a vessel and the distance between the whale and the vessel becomes less than 100m, the vessel master must move the vessel, at a speed less than five knots, away from the whale until the 100m separation distance has been re-established.